unimatrix2/guess-who-sampled/DevelopmentProcess.md

 ## Data Structure

-I made a (questionable) choice to make a data structure that stores the node elements directly inside the properties of an object, mostly because I predicted that it would take many more lines of code to manipulate raw data inside the properties intro node elements and add them to the document.
+I made a (questionable) choice to make a data structure that stores the html elements directly inside the properties of an object, mostly because I predicted that it would take many more lines of code to manipulate raw data inside the properties into html elements and add them to the document.
 The result is a big array with objects that gets manipulated.

 ![data-structure 10](images/data-structure.png)

-## Start Sequence and level progression
+## Start Sequence and Level Progression

 ![start-sequence 10](images/start-sequence.png)